 Botulph is one of the favourite British saints of the early Middle Ages.
 He was a nobleman who went to the Continent to become a Benedictine monk.
 He later returned to England to found a monastery in East Anglia.

-Although the life story of this humble affable man is sketchy, several records show that he did exist in history and his story is more fact than legend.
-Much of what is known about him was written four hundred years after his death by Folcard, the Abbot of Thorney Monastery in the Cambridgeshire Fens.
+Although the life story of this humble affable man is sketchy, several records prove that he did exist in history.
+His story is more fact than legend.
+Much of what is known about him was written four hundred years after his death.
+His biographer was Folcard, the Abbot of Thorney Monastery, a neighbouring district in the Cambridgeshire Fens.